Kinshasa (commune): History

 Léopoldville was granted civil status as a city in 1957.
 The city was then organized into 11 communes: Kalamu, Dendale (present-day Kasa-Vubu), Saint Jean (now Lingwala), Ngiri-Ngiri, Kintambo, Limete, Bandalungwa, Léopoldville (now Gombe), Barumbu, Kinshasa, and Ngaliema.
 It also included six adjunct regions: Lemba, Binza, Makala, Kimwenza, Kimbanseke, and Kingasani.
 Later additions to the city included the regions of Ndjili and Matete.
 In 1966, under President Mobutu Sese Seko's Authenticité policy, the city was renamed Kinshasa in honor of the original village of Insasa, reclaiming its indigenous identity.
-In 1978, Kinshasa was granted special administrative status, becoming a region—now classified as a province—with legal personality and its own institutional governance.
+In 1978, Kinshasa was granted special administrative status, becoming a region (now classified as a province), with legal personality and its own institutional governance.
 The historian and sociologist Léon de Saint-Moulin, emphasized how colonial urban planning and policies led to the disintegration of traditional villages such as Lemba, Kintambo, Kinshasa, and Mikunga, many of which were transformed into modern communes, thereby eroding ancient cultural values and social structures.
 The administrative boundaries of the commune of Kinshasa were formally defined by Ministerial Order No. 69-0042 of 23 January 1969.
 Its governance is currently structured under Law No. 82-008 of 25 February 1982, which establishes the broader administrative and legal framework of the city-province of Kinshasa.

 Economy

-The commune plays a significant role in the informal economy of the city-province, largely due to its strategic location and the presence of several major marketplaces.
-These markets serve as vital nodes in the distribution of agricultural goods, particularly plantains imported from the neighboring province of Kongo Central, and support a wide range of commercial activity.
-One of the most prominent economic hubs is Somba Zigida Market, situated at the intersection of Avenue Dima and Avenue du Plateau within the commune itself.
-As of May 1989, the market hosted approximately 4,000 vendors.
-Somba Zigida is particularly known for its specialization in fruits and vegetables and is often likened to a "local flea market" due to its diverse offerings, including goods not readily available elsewhere in the city.
+The commune contributes significantly to the city-province's informal economy because of its location and major marketplaces.
+These markets distribute agricultural goods, including plantains imported from Kongo Central.
+Somba Zigida Market is one of the commune's main economic hubs, located at the intersection of Avenue Dima and Avenue du Plateau.
+In May 1989, the market hosted approximately 4,000 vendors.
+Somba Zigida specializes in fruits and vegetables and is often described as a "local flea market" that offers goods not readily available elsewhere in the city.

-In close proximity, although located in the adjacent commune of Kasa-Vubu, are Gambela Market (also referred to as Maman Apenge Market) and Masimanimba Market, both significantly influence the economic life of the Kinshasa commune.
-Gambela Market, located on Gambela Avenue, is one of the largest in the capital.
-In 1989, it supported approximately 4,600 vendors.
-Masimanimba Market, positioned near the junction of Gambela and Ethiopia avenues, functions both as a marketplace and a major urban parking facility.

-The Madimba neighborhood of the Kinshasa commune encircles the Kinshasa Central Market (Marché Central), one of the most influential marketplaces in the city-province, serving as a commercial magnet for traders and consumers.
-In addition to its markets, the commune is home to major public venues, including Stade Cardinal Malula and Salle Mongita, which attract large crowds for sports, cultural events, and public gatherings.
+Nearby, in the adjacent commune of Kasa-Vubu, are Gambela Market (also known as Maman Apenge Market) and Masimanimba Market.
+Gambela Market on Gambela Avenue is one of the largest in the capital and had approximately 4,600 vendors in 1989.
+Masimanimba Market, near the junction of Gambela and Ethiopia avenues, also serves as a major urban parking facility.
+The commune's Madimba quartier surrounds the Kinshasa Central Market, one of the city-province's major marketplaces.
+The commune also contains major public venues such as Stade Cardinal Malula and Salle Mongita, which host sports, cultural events, and public gatherings.